US: 'Many killed' in El Paso mall shooting | DW | 03.08.2019

 US President Donald Trump also responded to the incident on Twitter, writing: "Reports are very bad, many killed."

-Texas Governor Greg Abbott said El Paso was "struck by a heinous and senseless act of violence."
+Texas Governor Abbott earlier said El Paso was "struck by a heinous and senseless act of violence."

 Read more: Florida students call for gun control: 'Without action, children die'